MartinMiles/Sitecore.Pages/readme.md

 ### 2. AD Groups

 This page shows up currect user and all the groups mapped from Active Directory.
+This is helpful when troubleshooting claims mapping with Identity Server.